avramovic/larabot/README.md

 ---

 ## Security Note
-- ⚠️ The MCP server can execute system commands.
+- ⚠️ The bot can execute system commands.
 Use only in trusted, sandboxed, or development environments.
 ---

 ## License